remotesynth/certifiedfreshevents/content/speakers/abbey-perini.md

 draft: false
 ---

 Abbey Perini is many things - a metro Atlanta native, a person of many hobbies, and a full-stack web developer.
-She loves blogging about fun and useful things about programming.
-You can find her work and ways to connect with her at [abbeyperini.dev](https://abbeyperini.dev).
+Passionate about accessibility, she's happiest problem solving in the front-end, back-end, and all the APIs and microservices in between.
+She loves blogging and speaking about fun and useful things about programming, especially if it helps other developers.